 Why go through the stress of moving house, when you can improve on what you already have?
 We've found 15 of the most jaw dropping modern home extension ideas to inspire you.

-Adding an extension can dramatically improve your home, transform the way you live, and add significant value to your property when it comes time to sell.
+Adding an extension or architectural ideas for homes can dramatically improve your home, transform the way you live, and add significant value to your property when it comes time to sell.
 There’s plenty to think about, however, and it pays to be prepared.
 Firstly, you’ll need to decide what kind of space you want to create and whether you want to build up, out, or down.
 You might want to add extra bedrooms for a growing family, extend your living space out into the garden, or even add a pool.
 You’ll also need to consider planning regulations and weigh up the cost compared to the value added.
 According to the experts, adding an extra bedroom or increasing the size of the kitchen could add an extra 20% to the value of your property, while creating a larger living space will increase the value by up to 10%.

 Get inspired by these impressive additions, and read on to discover everything you need to know about planning and building your dream home extension.